phonghuule/amazon-rekognition-ppe/README.md

 ```

-Once the repository is cloned, a directory named **amazon-rekognition-code-samples** will appear in the File Browser on the left panel of SageMaker Studio IDE.
+Once the repository is cloned, a directory named **amazon-rekognition-ppe/notebook/** will appear in the File Browser on the left panel of SageMaker Studio IDE.
 Double-click on the directory will show you the sub-directories and files.

 You can now double-click on the Jupyter Notebooks inside the directory and start working on them.